fenago/katacoda-scenarios/apache-kafka/apache-kafka-schema-registry/steps/19/text.md

-Now, in the src/main/java/kioto/avro directory, create a file called AvroProcessor.java with the contents of Listing 5.6:
+Now, in the src/main/java/kioto/avro directory, open a file in **vscode** explorer called AvroProcessor.java with the contents of Listing 5.6:

 ```
 package kioto.plain;